Demons (Star Trek: Enterprise): Writing and casting

 Peter Weller made his Star Trek debut in "Demons".

 Showrunner and writer Manny Coto explained that the "demons" in the episode refers to the demons of intolerance that humanity must defeat before they can form the United Federation of Planets.
-Colonel Philip Green (the leading villain of World War III in the Star Trek universe) was originally intended to appear earlier in the season in the episode "Borderland" but the episode was instead re-written to feature Arik Soong after The Next Generation actor Brent Spiner became available; Green's appearance was one of several included in season four which linked Enterprise to The Original Series, which included the Mirror Universe and Gorn in "In a Mirror, Darkly", Organians in "Observer Effect" and the Orions in "Borderland" and "Bound".
+Colonel Philip Green (the leading villain of World War III in the Star Trek universe) was originally intended to appear earlier in the season in the episode "Borderland" but the episode was instead re-written to feature Arik Soong after The Next Generation actor Brent Spiner became available; Green's appearance was one of several season four references linking Enterprise to The Original Series, including the Mirror Universe and Gorn in "In a Mirror, Darkly", Organians in "Observer Effect" and the Orions in "Borderland" and "Bound".

 Peter Weller was cast in the role of John Frederick Paxton.
 Weller had previously appeared in other science fiction productions, including as the main character in the film RoboCop (1987).
 He also played Chuck Taggart in the television series Odyssey 5, which had been created by Manny Coto.
 Weller said of the plot of the episode: "The great thing about the whole Star Trek legacy is that they... metaphorize, they allegorize and they narrate what's going on the planet today".
 He would later go on to gain a role in the film Star Trek Into Darkness (2013).
 This was the third Star Trek appearance of Harry Groener, who played Nathan Samuels.
 He had previously portrayed Tam Elbrum in The Next Generation episode "Tin Man" and the Magistrate in the Voyager episode "Sacred Ground".
 Eric Pierpoint returned as Harris, whom he had previously played earlier in the season in the episode "Affliction".
 Game show host Tom Bergeron made a cameo in the episode as a Coridan Ambassador.
 He had previously appeared as D'Marr in the first-season episode "Oasis".